rosell-dk/webp-express/README.txt

 ### WebP Express / ShortPixel setup
 Here is a recipe for using WebP Express together with ShortPixel, such that WebP Express generates the webp's, and ShortPixel only is used to create `<picture>` tags, when it detects a webp image in the same folder as an original.

-The reason for doing this could be:
-1. You are using a CDN which cannot be configured to work with the Standard WebP Express setup.
-2. You think it is problematic that when a user saves an image, it has the jpg extension, even though it is a webp image.
+**There is really no need to do this anymore, because WebP Express is now capable of replacing img tags with picture tags (check out the Alter HTML option)**

 You need:
 1 x WebP Express
 1 x ShortPixel

 *1. Setup WebP Express*
-If you are using a CDN which cannot be configured to work in *Standard mode*:
+If you do not want to use serve varied images:
 - Open WebP Express options
-- Switch to *Just convert* mode.
+- Switch to *CDN friendly* mode.
 - Set *File extension* to "Set to .webp"
-- Make sure the *Auto convert* option is enabled
+- Make sure the *Convert non-existing webp-files upon request to original image* option is enabled

 If you want to *ShortPixel* to create <picture> tags but still want the magic to work on other images (such as images are referenced from CSS or javascript):
 - Open WebP Express options
-- Switch to *Standard* mode.
+- Switch to *Varied image responses* mode.
 - Set *Destination folder* to "Mingled"
 - Set *File extension* to "Set to .webp"